DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 which can grow exponentially with training time.

-So weight-space coupling is fragile.

-Representation-space coupling is much more stable.

-This is not a contradiction.
-It is exactly what one should expect in deep learning: parameters can move very differently while still producing similar relational geometry over the data.
+So while the similarity matrices remain controlled, the parameters themselves may drift quite far apart.

+This is not paradoxical.
+In deep networks, parameter space is highly redundant and unstable.
+Two models can take very different routes through weight space and still induce very similar representation geometry.
+In this setting, representation-space alignment is the more meaningful notion of closeness.

-That is why representation-space alignment is the more meaningful notion here.
+That is exactly what the experiments show.

-## What the experiments show
+## What the experiments say

-Empirically, this is exactly what appears.

-Across datasets such as CIFAR-10/100, Tiny-ImageNet, mini-ImageNet, and ImageNet-1K, one finds:
+Across datasets such as CIFAR-10, CIFAR-100, Tiny-ImageNet, mini-ImageNet, and ImageNet-1K, the empirical picture is consistent:

-- **CL and NSCL stay much more aligned than CL and standard supervised baselines**
+- CL and NSCL remain much more aligned than CL and standard supervised baselines,
-- **alignment improves with the number of classes**
+- alignment improves as the number of classes increases,
-- **alignment improves with higher temperature**
+- alignment improves as the temperature increases,
-- **weights drift apart much more than representations do**
+- weight-space divergence is much larger than representation-space divergence.

-So the theory is not just abstract.
-It matches the qualitative training behavior.

-The strongest empirical takeaway is that **NSCL is the supervised objective most tightly coupled to CL**, much more so than cross-entropy or even standard supervised contrastive learning.

-## Why this changes the big picture
+So the theoretical picture matches the observed one.
+NSCL is not merely a convenient supervised comparison.
+It is the supervised objective whose learned geometry most closely tracks CL.

+That is exactly why it is a useful conceptual bridge.

+## The right way to think about CL

-Putting the two pieces together gives a more useful conceptual view of contrastive learning.
+Putting the two pieces together gives a much better mental model of contrastive learning.

-### First:
-the self-supervised contrastive objective is already close to a supervised contrastive one.
+The first piece says that the self-supervised objective is already close to a supervised contrastive objective.
+The second says that, under shared training randomness, the learned representations often remain close as well.

-### Second:
-the learned representations can remain closely aligned with that supervised proxy throughout training.

-That means NSCL is not just a technical variation.
-It is a natural bridge between self-supervised and supervised learning.

-If we want to understand what CL is doing, NSCL is a much better supervised reference point than generic classification objectives.

-## What this does and does not claim

-It is worth being precise.

-This line of work does **not** say that CL is secretly supervised learning.

-It does **not** say that CL and NSCL must have identical minimizers.

-And it does **not** say that their parameter trajectories should stay close.

-What it does say is more structural:

-- CL differs from NSCL in one specific way
-- that difference becomes small in many-class regimes
-- and despite parameter drift, the learned representation geometry can remain highly aligned
+So rather than thinking of CL as a completely different type of learning that somehow mysteriously recovers semantics, it is more accurate to think of it as a self-supervised procedure whose objective and learned geometry often sit near a very specific supervised counterpart.

+Not cross-entropy.

+Not generic supervised learning.

+But a supervised contrastive objective that differs from CL in only one controlled way: whether same-class samples are excluded from the denominator.

-That is already a strong and useful connection.
+That is a much sharper and more useful comparison.

 ## Takeaway